What Can Someone Do With Your IP Address? Real Risks and Fixes

 If someone has your IP, the main danger is not magical instant access to everything you own.
 The danger is that your network becomes easier to profile, easier to target, and easier to correlate over time.
 Treat it as a visibility and attack-surface issue.
 Then verify what is exposed and fix the obvious gaps.

-Next reads: How to hide my IP, gaming IP security, and VPN vs Proxy.
+Next reads: How to hide my IP, why your IP location can look wrong, public vs private IP, gaming IP security, and Proxy vs VPN.